cubicibo/ScenariStream/README.md

 Scenarist BD MUI+Elementary Stream <-> SUP, MNU conversion tool.

 ## Brief
-ScenariStream is a small python utility to do bidirectional conversion between proprietary Scenarist project files (MUI+xES) and raw stream files like SUP/PGS and MNU/IGS.
+ScenariStream is a python utility to perform bidirectional conversion between proprietary Scenarist project files (MUI+xES) and raw stream files like SUP/PGS and MNU/IGS.

-With this tool, it is now possible to import custom SUP files into Scenarist.
-Conversely, it allows to reuse assets made with Scenarist in other tools like BDEdit.
-It is 100% bijective and preserve all data and timestamps.
+For example, this tool can convert custom SUP or IGS files so they can be imported in Scenarist.
+On the other hand, Scenarist BD assets can be converted in the other direction for usage in other tools like BDEdit, tsMuxer, etc!
+The conversion is 100% bijective: all data and timestamps are preserved.

 ## Limitations
-- Timestamp wrap-around is not implemented.
-You should not try to convert files with durarions longer than 4 hours or so.
+- Timestamp wrap-around is not implemented/tested.
+You should not try to convert files with durarions longer than 5 hours.
 - TextST support is possible but voluntarily blocked.
 I don't know how are structured raw TextST stream files.
-- Only Scenarist MUI for graphic props are allowed (PGS, TextST, IGS…) but maybe other MUI assets (audio, video) work as well.
+- Only Scenarist MUI for graphic props are allowed (PGS, TextST, IGS…) but chances are other MUI assets (audio, video) can be converted too with some tweaks.

 ## Usage:
 `python3 scenaristream.py PARAMETERS -o output_file`

-### PARAMETERS
+### Parameters
 `-s --stream <file>` – Input raw stream file (SUP-PGS or MNU-IGS).<br>
 `-x --xes <file>` – Input Scenarist Elementary Stream file (PES or IES).<br>
 `-m --mui <file>` – Input Scenarist MUI file.
-Compulsory with xES, else empty!
+Mandatory with xES, else empty!

 ### Output
-`-o --output <file>` – Output.
-The format is inferred from the given extension.
-For Scenarist output (MUI+ES), you must specify only the xES file.
-The MUI file is automatically written aside with the ".mui" extension appended.
-You are responsible for selecting the proper extension (.PES, .IES, ...)
+`-o --output <file>` – Output file with extension.
+The format is inferred from the extension.
+For Scenarist output, only the xES file should be specified.
+The .MUI file is always generated aside.

+### Note
+The user is responsible for using the proper extension when converting to Scenarist xES+MUI format.
+The output extension should be .PES (.IES) when converting from .SUP (.MNU, respectively).

+### Example usage
+The command below converts a .SUP file to a PES+MUI Scenarist project.<br>
+`python3 scenaristream.py -s subtitles.sup -o ./project/subtitles.pes`<br>
+In the project folder, subtitles.pes and subtitles.pes.mui will be created.